-The two years separation ground simply requires the parties to be living apart for a continuous period of two years immediately preceding the date of the Petition with both parties agreeing to the Dissolution Order being made.
+The two years separation ground simply requires the parties to live apart for a continuous period of two years immediately preceding the date of the petition with both parties agreeing to the Dissolution Order being made.

-The five years separation ground requires the parties to be living separately for five years.
-Unlike the two years rule, the Respondent's consent is not required for this for this ground.
+The five years separation ground requires the parties to live separately for five years.
+Unlike the two years rule, the respondent's consent is not required for this ground.

 An application for dissolution of a civil partnership cannot be made until the first anniversary of the civil partnership.
-As with a divorce, a Civil Partnership can be nullified for a variety of reasons.
+As with a divorce, a civil partnership can also be nullified for a variety of reasons.

 A lot will depend on the experience and capability of your chosen lawyer.
-Here at Pinney Talfourd, our specialist family lawyers in Essex and London are able to advise and assist you through this very difficult time and already have significant experience in this area.
+Here at Pinney Talfourd, our specialist family lawyers in Essex and London are able to advise and assist you through this very difficult time and already have significant experience in civil partnership dissolution.